sylvain75/phone_book-react_redux/README.md

 # Phone Book Using React/Redux and Material UI

 I did not implement any css framework such as bootstrap and I wanted to practice inline style because it seems tidier than a CSS file.
-Furthermore regarding the UI I consider The elements provided by material-ui nicer and clearly made for React.
-I did not use some of the package such as redux-infinite-scroll because the idea to use ```overflow``` came after.
+Furthermore regarding the UI, I consider the elements provided by material-ui are nicer and clearly made for React.
+I did not use some of the installed package such as redux-infinite-scroll because the idea to use ```overflow``` came after.
-Few things could be added such avatar in contact details and wth much more time the adding contact feature with redux.
+Few things could be added such avatar in contact details and with much more time an "add a new contact" feature.

 ## The cool parts
 - Being able to link the React parts with no trouble.